rhys-the-davies/rhys-the-davies/README.md

 <img src="images/exepose.png" width="500">

-### Before that I worked as an Aerospace materials engineering researcher in Masdar University in Abu Dhabi:
+### Before that I worked as an Aerospace materials engineering researcher in the Masdar Institute in Abu Dhabi:

 <img src="images/masdar.jpg" width="500">